CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 - Set the forwarding port used for recirculating the trimmed packets to egress the interface (NVIDIA SN5610 switch only).
 If you do not configure a service port, Cumulus Linux uses the last service port in on the switch.
 - Set the maximum size of the trimmed packet.
 You can specify a value between 256 and 1024; the value must be a multiple of 4.
 - Set the DSCP value to be marked on the trimmed packets.
 You can specify a value between 0 and 63.
-- Set the egress port and traffic-class from which dropped traffic is trimmed.
+- Set the egress port and traffic-class from which the dropped traffic is trimmed.
 You can specify a value between 0 and 7.
 - Set the egress switch priority on which to send the trimmed packet.
 You can specify a value between 0 and 7.
 - Enable packet trimming.